Home / Blog / Session Manager Extensions

 1. Tab Session Manager

-Tab Session Manager is the most direct match for a Chrome Web Store tab session manager search.
-It saves and restores windows and tabs, can auto-save sessions, supports tags and workspaces, includes import/export, offers cloud sync, and supports tab groups.
+Tab Session Manager is the closest match for a Chrome Web Store tab session manager search.
+Its listing includes saving and restoring windows and tabs, auto-save on window close or intervals, names, tags, workspaces, import/export, cloud sync, and Chrome tab group handling.
+Version 7.3.0 was updated February 24, 2026.
+The listing shows a 3.5 rating from 436 ratings and 100,000 users.

 The tradeoff is complexity.
 Power users get plenty of control.
 If you only want a simple restore list, the settings can feel like extra furniture in a small room.